This article was updated on March 19, 2020 to reflect new information from the World Health Organization.

 Because COVID-19 is so new, medical experts are still learning about it, and there’s not much data to back up how anyone suffering from the virus will respond to certain medications.
-If you’re wondering if ibuprofen is the right treatment for your migraines, it’s best to speak with your doctor.
+If you’re wondering if ibuprofen is the right treatment for your migraine, it’s best to speak with your medical provider.

-While NSAIDs are considered to be safe drugs, it’s best to take them sparingly to avoid side effects—a general rule of thumb is not to take them more than three days a week.
+While NSAIDs are considered to be safe drugs, it’s best to take them sparingly to avoid side effects—a general rule of thumb is not to take them more than two days a week.

-The good news is that there are several other treatment options besides NSAIDs that can provide fast pain relief when you have a migraine.
+The good news is that there are several other treatment options besides NSAIDs that can provide fast pain relief when you have a migraine headache.

 If you’d prefer a drug-free option, Nerivio™ is a smartphone-controlled therapeutic wearable device that works to relieve symptoms by regulating neural activity in the brain.
-It can even help stop a migraine altogether.
+It can even help stop an attack altogether.

 These are just a few of the options for acute pain relief.
-As always, your doctor is the best resource for helping you find the treatment plan that’s right for your unique migraine journey.
+As always, your medical provider is the best resource for helping you find the treatment plan that’s right for your unique migraine journey.